 Look for new words or terms to search when reviewing your results or reading the full-text article.

 Searching by the subjects assigned to articles helps

 Look at the subject terms in records for articles that fit your topic closely and search those subjects for more articles

 Use the thesaurus available in some databases to see if your keywords are subjects or if alternative terms are used

 Some specialized databases allow you to limit your search in other useful ways: educational level, age, population group, research methodology, language, etc.

 Make connections through ideas and concepts rather than specific words

 Look at the reference list at the end of a relevant scholarly article you found.
 This may lead you to earlier articles related to your topic.
 Search the UNH Library catalog by the name of the journal to see if we have the article online or in print.

-Check "Times Cited" links, if available, in databases such as PsycINFO or Biological Abstracts to identify some newer articles citing the article in the database record.
+Check "Times Cited" or "Cited By" links, if available, in databases such as Sociological Abstracts or PsycINFO to identify some newer articles citing the article in the database record.
 This may lead to related relevant articles.

 Use Web of Science to follow citations from published articles to identify older and newer related articles across many disciplinary fields in the sciences, social sciences, and arts & humanities.